What is Code Churn?

 Factors outside the normal development process such as a poor PRD (product requirements document) or unclear or indecisive stakeholders can also lead to high code churn.
 A sudden increase in churn or a sudden spike in new work, especially in the final phases of a project, is usually an indication that a miscommunication between the stakeholders or new requirements led to the final code undergoing changes.
 When this pattern is seen sprint over sprint with the same team it can damage both morale and progress and can lead to frustration in the team over time.

 Measuring code churn equips managers with foresight to predict and preempt potential future problems.
 The most problematic code is the one that is complicated to grasp and altered frequently.
-A high level of churn exposes potential code hotspots, and if these frequent changes are performed on complicated and critical code, the code tends to be more error prone.
+A high level of churn exposes potential code hotspots, and if these frequent changes are performed on complicated and critical code, the code tends to be more error-prone.
 Hence, code churn can be a predictor of high-risk code.

 These code hotspots, if not recognized early during refactoring efforts, can result in developers accumulating huge amounts of technical debt.
 This debt grows as more opportunities for code refactoring are missed and, as a result, new development becomes difficult, especially when features are built upon legacy code.

-Deadline is at risk
+4. Deadline is at Risk

 A higher percentage of reworking and code deletion resulting from experimentation is commonly seen at the beginning of a project — especially when a project is new or unfamiliar.
 A similar trend, sometimes called “exploratory churn”, is expected in the case of particularly challenging problems.
-Although code churn resulting from creative problem solving is a positive outcome, it becomes a risk to meeting project deadlines when such experimental coding continues for a long period of time, risking the timeline of the development cycle.
+Although code churn resulting from creative problem-solving is a positive outcome, it becomes a risk to meeting project deadlines when such experimental coding continues for a long period of time, risking the timeline of the development cycle.

 Similarly, churn should stabilize as a project nears the release timeline.
 An early indication that the delivery ought to be pushed back is when you start seeing a high volume of churn leading up to a release.